Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework

-We take an Android APK as an example.
-Since features are a vector of boolean values representing the existence of a feature, proposed by Drebin~\cite{arp2014drebin}, the feature value could only be modified from 0 (absence) to 1 (presence) to preserve original functionalities.
+For simplicity, we present our tooling for Android malware, yet we emphasize that our framework works with other operating systems (see \S\ref{sec_generalizability_analysis}).
+We adopt a similar feature extraction method of Drebin on the Android APK.
+Since features are a vector of boolean values representing the existence of a feature, the feature value could only be modified from 0 (absence) to 1 (presence) to preserve original functionalities.
 We first leverage Apktool~\cite{apktool} to decompile an APK file into Smali~\cite{smali} code, a structured assembly language.
-API calls and network URLs are transformed to smali instruction code, which is wrapped by an unreachable disclosure, \eg an always-false condition closure.
+API calls and network URLs are transformed to smali instruction code, which is wrapped by an unreachable disclosure, \eg an always-false condition closure such as \texttt{if(time < 0)}.
 The Smali code is then inserted into the Smali file of the main activity.
 Features representing Android manifest components are inserted into AndroidManifest.xml file directly.
 Finally, we utilize Apktool to assemble all decompiled and manipulated files into an adversarial APK sample.
-If a feature manipulation cannot be implemented in this way, we skip it and continue with the next most important feature.
+If a feature manipulation cannot be implemented in this way, we skip it and continue with the next feature in the selected patch.